Welcome! We are still at the start of the project, so this site will be updated as we progressā¦

 This project is made possible by the cross-sector collaboration of the consortium members:

-- Beam Connectivity - Project lead, implementation and test of CHERI based telematics system
+- Beam Connectivity - Project lead, implementation and integration of CHERI based automotive component

 - Applus IDIADA - Systems engineering, validation and regulatory analysis